cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     exit
     ```

-With CMSSW container running, you can now proceed with analyzing the open data from CERN using the CMSSW software.
+With the CMSSW container running, you can now proceed with analyzing the open data from CMS using the CMSSW software.

-> Please note that the commands provided above are a summary of the installation process.
-> For more detailed instructions and additional configurations, refer to the official documentation.
-{: .testimonial}

 ### ROOT